-The number of stock options granted to employees are suggested by the President and approved by the Board.
-The process for granting options is very simple and has no specific goals or criteria.
+The number of stock options granted to employees are suggested by the President and CEO and approved by the Board.
+The grant process is very simple and does not follow any specific criteria.

 Furthermore, in May 2006 the Board approved an option grant program whereby each independent director receives, once a year, 25,000 stock options under the Stock Option Plan, with a vesting period of one year and a duration of three years.
 The CEO and the CFO do not participate in the Stock Options Plan.